 - Improved productivity and collaboration

 As multiple technical disciplines like construction detailing and electro technical and mechanical engineering are unified in one BIM platform, the impact of any change in any discipline is immediately visually available for all other disciplines.
 This increases interdisciplinary collaboration and drastically reduces failures or clashes during the design, engineering and construction phase.

 BIM in operations

 Building owners, facility and real estate managers, and service providers can benefit from BIM as it keeps vital information for many processes during the operations phase of a building’s lifecycle.
 Information such as spatial data, asset details, documentations, and graphical information can support processes during the operation of buildings like space management, asset management, maintenance planning, energy management, and reconstruction projects during the lifecycle.
-To ensure that the BIM gets enriched with relevant and useable information for building maintenance and operations, it’s key to analyze this information during the initiation of the AEC phase.
+To ensure that the BIM is enriched with relevant and useable information for building maintenance and operations, it is key to analyze this information during the initiation of the AEC phase.

 For processes supported by IWMS or CAFM solutions, a bidirectional BIM connector allows data exchange between BIM and IWMS.
 Because the geometrical data remains maintained and changed in the BIM, data exchange with IWMS occurs on a frequent basis.

 Software can be used to build, maintain, and visualize all aspects of BIM.
 This includes interactive capabilities, such as clicking on a floor level of a building to see who the tenants are, rendering a view of the urban landscape from a particular window of a building, or determining which vendor has installed the heating installation.
 Elements such as time (4D) and cost (5D) enhance the capability for lifecycle management.